hyperstack-org/hyperstack/DOCS.md

 end
 ```

 If the validate method returns a Promise, then execution will wait until the Promise resolves.
-If the promise fails, then the current validation fails.
+If the Promise fails, then the current validation fails.

 `abort!` can be called from within `validate` or `add_error` to exit the Operation immediately.
 Otherwise, all validations will be run and collected together, and the Operation will move onto the `failed` track.
 If `abort!` is called within an `add_error` callback the error will be added before aborting.